hville/pico-parse/README.md

 ### Rule factories

 Rules are created with the following factories
-* `tok(String|RegExp) : Rule` converts a string, regular expression or other terminal to a terminal rule
 * `any(...Rule|Array|String|RegExp) : Rule` finds the first passing rule (/ operator)
 * `seq(...Rule|Array|String|RegExp) : Rule` chains all rules, all must pass
 * `few(...Rule|Array|String|RegExp) : Rule` repeat all rules one or more times (+ operator)